kentcb/PCLMock/Doc/generating-mocks.md

 * generic interfaces (including type constraints)
 * generic methods (including type constraints)

-If the code generator comes across something the **PCLMock** doesn't inherently support (such as an event), it will just ignore it.
+If the code generator comes across something the **PCLMock** [doesn't inherently support](defining-mocks.md#limitations), it will just ignore it.
 You can then supplement the generated partial class so that the mock successfully builds.

 A caveat to this is that duplicate members will be ignored, even if each is supported individually.
 For example: